How your rates are calculated

 The value of your property will change over time, taking into account land value and any improvements you’ve made to the property.

 And multiplying by the set rate

-Your rates amount is then worked out by using the formula: NAV x rate in the dollar = $ amount of rates.
+Your rates amount is then worked out by using the formula: CIV x rate in the dollar = $ amount of rates.